wclr/ts-node-dev/README.md

 __Note:__ If you want to use coffee-script < 1.7 you have to change the setting to `{"coffee": "coffee-script"}`.

+### Graceful restarts

+Node-dev sends a `SIGTERM` signal to the child-process if a restart is required.
+If your app is not listening for these signals `process.exit(0)` will be called immediately.
+If a listener is registered, node-dev assumes that your app will exit on its own once it is ready.

 ## License